fflopsi/worldutils/README.md

 ## Credits

-This project was created after the plugin(s) German [streamer](https://www.twitch.tv/BastiGHG) and [YouTuber](https://www.youtube.com/user/kompetenzGHG) BastiGHG is using in his Minecraft challenges.
-[This project](https://github.com/IlluminatiDreieck/Challenges) was also used for (very limited) inspiration on how to structure my own work.
+I created this project after the plugin(s) German [streamer](https://www.twitch.tv/BastiGHG) and [YouTuber](https://www.youtube.com/user/kompetenzGHG) *BastiGHG* is using in his Minecraft challenges.
+I also used [this project](https://github.com/IlluminatiDreieck/Challenges) for (very limited) inspiration on how to structure my own work.

 ## License